 A healthy, properly functioning environment provides many benefits to a community.
-A healthy environment provides recreational opportunities, reduces strain on infrastructure for stormwater management, can increase property values, and a beautiful setting where people desire to live.
+A healthy environment creates a beautiful setting where people desire to live.
+It also provides recreational opportunities for residents, reduces strain on stormwater management infrastructure, and can increase property values.
 Therefore it is important to protect and enhance the natural environment within the City of Strongsville.

 Connections throughout the community should incorporate IDA (International Dark-Sky Association) compliant lighting; meaning lighting that minimizes glare while reducing light trespass and skyglow.
-The City should strongly encourage LED (Light Emitting Diodes), as these light panels can be dimmed and in some cases the hue changed.
+The City should strongly encourage LED (Light Emitting Diodes), as these light panels can be dimmed, and in some cases the hue changed.

 Dark Sky compliant lighting can have many positive effects on a community and its environment.
-Installing quality fixtures that focuses light directly down can typically cut energy costs by 60-70% and reduce carbon emissions annually.
+Installing quality fixtures that focus light directly down can typically cut energy costs by 60-70% and reduce carbon emissions annually.
 Also, glare from artificial light can have negative effects on migrating animals and nearby ecosystems.
-Light pollution can drastically alters an animal's natural, nighttime environment and can disrupt nocturnal ecology.
+Light pollution can drastically alter an animal's natural, nighttime environment and can disrupt nocturnal ecology.
 Additionally, light pollution at night has the potential to harm human health.
 The natural day-to-night process establishes a natural circadian rhythm; which helps keep the human body healthy.
 Installing Dark Sky compliant lighting can help to mitigate these issues.
 Requiring low-impact development, incentivizing and implementing green infrastructure, and protecting the existing natural areas will help to provide benefits and help to reduce costs to the City over the long term.